RWParsons/lod-edt/README.md

 trial.

-It uses a [`{targets}`](https://books.ropensci.org/targets/) workflow that includes all model fitting, evaluation and generation of figures and tables presented in the (forthcoming) publication.
+It uses a [`{targets}`](https://books.ropensci.org/targets/) workflow that includes everything from data import to figures/tables used in the publication.

 ## `{targets}` workflow